My Mom Expects Me To Remember Everything And To Be "Always-On". (Executive Function Tax Reality)

 The masking involved—performing normalcy for my mom, not showing my frustration that she demands updates for something I do every day—adds to the cognitive load.
 I'm managing her anxiety while trying to prepare for my run.

-All of that cognitive load drains 4 energy.
+All of that cognitive load drains most of my energy before I start.

 Running is very enjoyable for me.
-But the task switching is not.
+I consider it to be regulating especially on quiet days.
+But the task switching is not regulating at all.
 Having to text my mom about something I do every single day is frustrating and annoying.

 Example 2: Being Woken Up for a Minor Task